muhaiminulsadat/Easy-Render-PyPI-Package/README.md

 # Easy-Render-PyPI-Package
-This repository contains the source code and documentation for the Inception Renderer Python package, which is available on PyPi.
+This repository contains the source code and documentation for the Easy Renderer Python package, which is available on PyPi.
 The Inception Renderer is a powerful tool for rendering any youtube videos and any web page over the Jupyter/Colab Notebook.

 # How to run?
 ## Installation: